algorandfoundation/xHD-Wallet-API-swift/README.md

 A Swift implementation of ARC-0052 Algorand, in accordance with the paper BIP32-Ed25519 Hierarchical Deterministic Keys over a Non-linear Keyspace.

-Note that this library has not undergone audit and is not recommended for production use.
+Note that this library has not undergone audit and is NOT recommended for production use.

 ## Generating Keys